Krylov Complexity for Open Quantum System: Dissipation and Decoherence: Caldeira-Leggett master equation

 The interaction Hamiltonian takes the following form,

-This interaction Hamiltonian singles out a specific set of basis vectors of the system and $B_n$ denote reservoir operators, the choice of $A_n = |n \rangle \langle n|$ is such that $A_n$ are conserved quantities, i.e. that
+This interaction Hamiltonian singles out a specific set of basis vectors of the system, and $B_n$ denotes reservoir operators.
+The choice of $A_n = |n \rangle \langle n|$ is such that $A_n$ are conserved quantities, i.e., that

 By this condition, it is clear that the Krylov basis is not a suitable basis for deriving the decoherence function.
 As a requirement of the Lanczos algorithm, the commutation relations between the Hamiltonian and the operator are non-trivial; otherwise, (\ref{basis}) would terminate instantly.
 Then, from (\ref{BasisCondition}), we can see that in the interaction picture, the time evolution of the interaction Hamiltonian passes entirely onto the bath operators.